 - UL1 (equivalent to 1A)

 In Summer 2019, one of Ortelius’s engines was replaced and an extra engine was added, ensuring swift and secure operations.
 A $1.5 million cabin reconfiguration in 2014 (Deck 5) and 2016 (Deck 4) completed the vessel’s refurbishment program, creating a modern, clean design similar to her sister vessel Plancius.
 Refurbishments included upgrades to cabin beds, wardrobes, desks and chairs, as well as new carpets, ceilings, piping and wallpaper throughout the ship.

 AdventureSmith Explorations’ Ortelius review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our polar experts have been aboard the Ortelius firsthand.
-Please read our review below then contact our polar cruise experts to compare the Ortelius with other small cruise ships sailing Arctic cruises and Antarctica cruises.
+Please read our review below then contact our polar cruise experts to compare the Ortelius with other Antarctica ships and small cruise ships sailing Arctic cruises and Antarctica cruises.

 Choose the Ortelius for exploring the polar regions on a small, stable ship that offers passengers a quality exploratory wildlife program.
 The Ortelius makes for an excellent ship for active-, adventure- and wildlife-minded modern explorers as she is designed for travelers to spend as much time ashore as possible.
 Her polar cruises are primarily defined by an exploratory educational travel program that offers activities that are designed to accommodate a wide range of experience and fitness levels.
 She also offers sea routes that are short and direct, allowing for maximum shore time.

 Ortelius was built in Gdynia, Poland in 1989 and served as a special purpose vessel for the Russian Academy of Science under her original name: Marina Svetaeva.
 The vessel was renamed Ortelius after the Dutch/Flemish cartographer Abraham Ortelius (1527-1598) who published the first modern world atlas in 1570.
 Among her many polar achievements, the vessel is known in pop culture for hosting Metallica aboard in December 2013 for their no-amplification, 7th-continent performance at the heliport of the Argentine Antarctic Base Carlini.

 Common Areas Aboard Ortelius